debug-ito/jQluster/doc/_readme.md

 In the callback function, you can access the event source by wrapping `this` object with the remote jQuery, i.e., `$remote_jquery(this)`.

+Note that **the return value from the callback function is ignored.**
+This means the event is always propagated to the upper elements.

 ```javascript
 remote_selector.each(function(index, elem) { ... })